thomas-li-67/mule-examples/sap-fi-data-retrieval-v1.0/README.md

 ### Assumptions

+- You are familiar with Mule ESB, the [Anypoint Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).
 - A working knowledge of the SAP business context and in particular, the SAP R/3 Business Suite.
 - A basic understanding of the SAP NetWeaver Platform from an administration point of view.
 - Some fundamental knowledge of the ABAP language.